warpdotdev/docs/getting-started/getting-started-with-warp.md

 **Debian- and Ubuntu-based distributions**

-The easiest way to install Warp is to download and install the [.deb package](https://app.warp.dev/download?package=deb).
+The easiest way to install Warp is to download [x64 .deb package](https://app.warp.dev/download?package=deb) or [ARM64 deb package](https://app.warp.dev/download?package=deb_arm64).
 After downloading, you can install the package with:

 ```
 sudo apt install ./<file>.deb